Jordan Kistler

 Personal Statement

-I am a lecturer in English, researching and teaching in 19thcentury literature.
-I have specific interest in Victorian poetry, literature and science, museum studies, the New Woman and women’s writings of the fin de siècle, and Gothic fiction.
+I joined Strathclyde as a lecturer in English in 2019.
+My research interests are in 19thcentury literature, with specific interests in Victorian poetry, literature and science, museum studies, and Gothic fiction.

 Research Interests